rsheldiii/rp2040-business-card/README.md

 # What qualifies as "Running Doom"?

-I'd argue there are 3 ways to run Doom on something:
+I'd argue there are 3 main ways to run Doom on something:

 ## Compilation